rhaido/ascii-b/README.md

 Simple!

 ### Rules of Drawing the Boards using CiTRONIX
-Actually, there is only one rule to follow - you can draw your matrix boards in any way you wantt, but keep them as understandable as possible.
+Actually, there is only one rule to follow - you can draw your matrix/strip boards in any way, but keep them as understandable as possible.

 ### Type & Size of the Moards
-Matrix/Perfboards & stripboards the the supported types.
+Matrix/Perfboards & stripboards are the only supported types.
 Evidently, all routing should be done on the backside, preferrably without jumpers.
-Personally, I try to avoid jumpers at all costs, but sometimes it's impossible, thus symbol **j** was introduced.
+Personally, I try to avoid jumpers at all costs, but sometimes it just impossible to provide a compact layout without them, thus symbol **j** was introduced.

 ### Control signs
 The following signs are employed:

     - | \ / - wire point-to-point connections
-    . - non-soldered copper pad/strip hole; stip is continious in this place o - soldered copper pad with component lead; might be the IC leg either
+    . - non-soldered copper pad/strip hole; stip is continuous in this place o - soldered copper pad with a component lead; might be an IC leg
-    * - several connectiion wires soldered without component lead
+    * - several connection wires soldered without component lead
     # - component space
     & - # + wire connection is routed under component
     @ - soldered positive lead of anything/anode
-    " - wire connection is under component AND component is placed from upper left corner to down right corner c b e g s d - collector, base, emitter, gate, source, drain : - copper strip/pad is cut/drilled out here
+    " - wire connection is under component AND component is placed from upper left corner to down right corner c b e g s d - collector, base, emitter, gate, source, drain d    : - copper strip/pad is cut/drilled out here
     V v T - Positive power rail, negative power rail and common wire, usually soldered as connector pin
     < > - input/output pins
     j - jumper connection
-    = - continious copper strip
+    = - continuous copper strip

 ### Boundaries of the Components
-Usually, boundaries and direction - thus placement - of the component are recognised by placing hashes **#** between solderable terminals.
-Some components. like opamps, or cermet pots, can be also outline by hashes - if it's clearly marked, than normal wiring symbols can be used inside hashed region to depict the wiring under conmponent nicely and correctly.
+Usually, boundaries and direction - thus placement - of a component are recognised by placing hashes **#** between solderable terminals.
+Some components, like opamps, or cermet pots, can be also outlined by hashes; if the boundaries are clearly marked, than normal wiring symbols can be used inside hashed region to depict a wiring under component nicely and correctly.

-For example:

-    #####
+For example, here is a cermet 3-teminal pot with 2 leads soldered together:

+      |
+    ##&##
-    o . o
+    o +-o-
     #  /#
     ##o##
+      |

-This art shows the placement of component, and that actually two out of its three pins are short-circuited.
+This art shows the placement of component, and that two out of its three pins are soldered together.
 If connecting wire crosses the border of the component without solder joint, is't better to use **&**.

 ### Not-so-easy Cases
 If the connecting wire goes under component, usually it's enough to use **&**.
 However,